Intelligence vocabulary: Over 40 essential words related to intelligence

 A lot of people ask this question: “What is intelligence in psychology?
 As a matter of fact, there are several theories of intelligence in psychology.
 However, the concept of intelligence has been generally defined as the cognitive ability to solve problems.
 It is the mental ability used in reasoning, perceiving analogies and relationships, learning and understanding quickly, etc.

 The professor of education, Howard Gardner, said that there are multiple intelligences ( competences) not only one intelligence.
 In this post, I’m going to focus only on intelligence vocabulary.
 That is, words related to intelligence.
-Also, you’ll find several synonyms of intelligent.
+Also, you’ll find several synonyms of the word intelligent.
+(Vocabulary and intelligence)

 - A gift (noun): an ability that is given to you by God.